DaanDeMeyer/mkosi-kernel/README.md

 ```

 Next, build and boot the image with `mkosi -f qemu`.
 In the virtual machine, the
-sources of each enabled module can be accessed at `/work/src` and the build
+sources of each enabled profile can be accessed at `/work/src` and the build
-directory of each module can be accessed at `/work/build`.
+directory of each profile can be accessed at `/work/build`.
 Additionally, the
 kernel modules are automatically bind mounted from `/work/build/kernel/modules`
 to `/usr/lib/modules` if that directory is available.

-To rebuild each module without rebuilding the image, open another terminal on
+To rebuild each profile without rebuilding the image, open another terminal on
 the host and run `mkosi -t none build -i`.
 This will rebuild each enabled
-module.
-To select which modules to rebuild, simply pass the name of the module
+profile.
+To select which profiles to rebuild, simply pass the name of the profile
 as an option.
 For example, run `mkosi -t none build -i --btrfs-progs` to only
-rebuild the btrfs-progs module.
+rebuild the btrfs-progs profile.
 After the command finishes, the changes will be
 available in `/work/build` in the virtual machine.

-Note that for the kernel module, only modules are rebuilt, so this approach does
+Note that for the kernel profile, only modules are rebuilt, so this approach does
 not work if the corresponding code in the kernel cannot be compiled as a module.

 To reload a kernel module after doing a incremental build, run `rmmod <module>`